-The utility has 12 wells with electrically powered pumps to extract the raw water.
+The utility has twelve (12) wells with electrically powered pumps to extract the raw water.
 The raw water extracted is then conveyed to the treatment plant through a network of raw water mains.
-Seven of the wells are located within the confines of the water treatment plant and the remaining five are located in Vinson Park located west of the water treatment plant.
-The treated water is stored in the above ground storage tanks before it's pumped to the distribution system.
+Seven (7) of the wells are located within the confines of the water treatment plant and the remaining five (5) are located in Vinson Park located west of the water treatment plant.
+The treated water is stored in above ground storage tanks before it is pumped to the distribution system.
 A detailed description of facilities is provided in Section 3.0 of the 10-year work plan.